 The experiment session lasted ~60 minutes and took place in a controlled laboratory environment.
 After participants gave consent to participate, clinical data and demographics were recorded.
 After this, they started the experimental task sitting in front of a computer (distance from the eyes to the screen: 90 cm).
 The experiment consisted of a training block and three subsequent experimental blocks, between which the subject could take short breaks.
 Prior to training the individual maximum force (MF) was determined.
 For this, participants were asked to apply maximum pressure to the force sensor with the thumb and index finger three times for 1 second.
 The maximum of the respective averages of samples was used as MF.

 The task for the participants was to match a target force (15% of the individual MF) as quickly as possible and hold it for a period of 30s.
 They got feedback on their performance during every trial in form of visual and/or auditory feedback.
 High and low feedback here refer to a previous study (Archer, Coombes et al. 2017) where different levels of feedback were introduced during a task to match a target force.
 Three different sensory feedback types were presented in the following order: 1.
 Visual only, 2.
 Audio-visual and 3.
 Auditory only.
 Visual only (vo) feedback consisted of a vertical bar which position varied depending on how close the target force was matched.
 The target bar and the force sensitive bar overlapped when the target force was matched.
 Auditory only (ao) feedback was provided by a reference tone (440Hz) as a target and a second tone which varied in pitch depending on the distance to the target force (between 120 and 880 Hz).
 If the target force was matched, participants heard two 440Hz tones.
 Audio-visual feedback was a combination of the vo and ao type.
-The performance between feedback types will be assessed using the Root Mean Square Error (RMSE) and the amount of voluntary movement (Power 0-3 Hz).
+The performance between feedback types was assessed using the Root Mean Square Error (RMSE) and the amount of voluntary movement (Power 0-3 Hz).
 Each experimental trial consisted of a written cue what type of feedback is being presented, a 30 s resting period and a 30 s task period (see Figure 4, right side).

 In total every participant conducted 12 experimental trials, four of each feedback type.
 During each trial the feedback was altered using one of two factors applying different gain levels, resulting in different feedback conditions.
 The low gain (0.04°) and high gain (6.9°) resulting in a low or high feedback task to match the target force (Archer, Coombes et al. 2017).